 The sustainability, reliability, and adequacy of Alaska's funding for public education are of the highest concern to Alaska's citizenry, parents of public school students, current, past, and future students.
-The last significant permanent increase to the Base Student Allocation occurred in 2017.
+The last significant permanent increase to the Base Student Allocation occurred in 2017 2011.
 The Association of Alaska School Boards strongly supports the following:

-- To ensure predictable funding, enact annual legislation establishing the BSA within 45 days of the legislative session so school districts are able to effectively and efficiently utilize funding for the subsequent school year. - To ensure sustainable funding, enact legislation that takes into account inflation and uses the same inflation factor utilized for the setting of budgets for other administrative departments. - To ensure early funding, implement a state, long-range fiscal plan taking into account the intent of the Alaska Constitution, Article 7, Section 1, "to maintain a system of public schools open to all the children of the State."
+- To ensure predictable funding, enact annual legislation establishing the BSA within 45 days of the legislative session so school districts are able to effectively and efficiently utilize funding, for the subsequent school year. - To ensure sustainable sufficient funding, enact legislation that takes into account the estimate for adjusting the BSA Based on analysis by Legislative Finance Division which addresses the impact of inflation since 2011 inflation and uses the same inflation factor utilized for the setting of budgets for other administrative departments. - To ensure early funding, implement a state, long-range fiscal plan taking into account the intent of the Alaska Constitution, Article 7, Section 1, "to maintain a system of public schools open to all the children of the State."
 If education funding is not within the first 45 days of the legislative session, the BSA should automatically be set at the previous year's funding level. - To ensure equitable funding, require the Alaska Department of Education & Early Development comply with AS 14.17.460 and conduct a study of the District Cost Factors within the Base Student Allocation every other year and report the results to the Alaska Legislature. - To ensure adequacy, fully fund the Public Education Fund (AS 14.17.300) for the subsequent year to ensure education funding will be in place prior to the school district date required for submittal of district budgets to DEED.